brandonrasaka/brandonrasaka.github.io/work-in-progress.md

 ---
 layout: default
-title: Works In Progress
+title: Works In Progress (and other work)
 nav_order: 4
 youtubeId: 6dsgMq2bzl0
 ---

-Right now I have 3 jobs, plus I'm president of my school's cybersecurity club (Cyberhawks).
-Needless to say, I have quite a bit on my plate, but it's a ton of fun!
 Here are some of the things I'm currently working on:

 ## Applications of 5G Technology